PINKDIAMONDVVS/2d-virtual-try-on/README.md

-# Virtual Try-On with Hand Gesture Control
+# 2D Virtual Try-On

-An interactive virtual clothing try-on application using MediaPipe pose detection and OpenCV.
+An interactive 2D virtual clothing try-on application using MediaPipe pose detection and OpenCV.
 Control clothing selection with hand gestures in real-time!

 ## Demo